emilskovmand/portfolioWebsite/README.md

 # PortfolioWebsite
 Portfolio website, filled with motion and interactive design.

+Website is made with the idea of showing off my projects online, with a good looking design.

 ### _Todo-list_
 - [ ] Responsive design
 - [x] Interactive design